Beckford's Tower

 Beckford's Tower, originally known as Lansdown Tower, is an architectural folly built in neo-classical style on Lansdown Hill, just outside Bath, Somerset, England.
 The tower and its attached railings are designated as a Grade I listed building.
 Along with the adjoining Lansdown Cemetery it is Grade II listed on the Register of Historic Parks and Gardens of special historic interest in England.

-The tower was built for William Thomas Beckford, a rich novelist, art collector and critic, to designs by Henry Goodridge, and was completed in 1827.
+The tower was built for William Thomas Beckford, a wealthy novelist, art collector and critic, to designs by Henry Goodridge, and was completed in 1827.
 Beckford used it as a library and a retreat, with the cupola at the top acting as a belvedere providing views over the surrounding countryside.
 The Italianate building at the base of the tower housed drawing rooms and a library.
 Extensive grounds between Beckford's house in Lansdown Crescent and the tower were landscaped and planted to create Beckford's Ride.

-William Beckford's ability to build, and to collect, was made possible by the wealth he inherited and continued to accumulate as an owner of plantations and enslaved people, and through the compensation he received from the government following the abolition of slavery.
-This aspect of his life is explored within the Beckford Tower Museum displays.

 Following Beckford's death in 1844, the tower and lands were donated to Walcot parish and a burial ground created, with the Scarlet Drawing Room being converted into a chapel.
 In 1931 the house and tower were damaged by a fire and a public appeal was made for funds for its restoration.
 The cemetery closed in 1992 and the next year the site was bought by the Bath Preservation Trust who have carried out extensive renovation.
 It is now home to a museum displaying furniture originally made for the tower and paintings, prints and objects illustrating Beckford's life as a writer, collector and patron of the arts.